Fmstrat/diy-ipmi/README.md

 chmod +x install.sh
 ./install.sh
 ```
+If you would like to manage multiple servers with one IPMI system, please see the [Managing multiple servers](#managing-multiple-servers) section below.

-Be sure to check the bottom of this README for Tips and Troubleshooting!
+Be sure to check the bottom of this README for [Tips](#tips) and [Troubleshooting](#troubleshooting)!

 ## The long way